 - your professional advisers, including your solicitor or accountant as authorised by you;

-- information technology service providers to manage our IT systems;
+- information technology service providers to manage our IT systems, websites and web apps;

-- third party suppliers, software providers and service providers such as SMSF cloud based software providers, accounting cloud based software providers, marketing and email automation software providers and feedback/survey software providers;
+- third party suppliers, software providers and service providers such as SMSF cloud-based software providers, electronic signature cloud-based providers, accounting cloud-based software providers, administrative service providers, marketing and email automation software providers and feedback/survey software providers;

 - another authorised representative of The Hood Sweeney Group if necessary;